Start My Answer

 Look into the statute of limitations

-Statutes of limitations govern how long a creditor can legally sue you for debt.
-This depends on the state you live in, and the type of debt you have.
-However, typically it is between four to six years since the last day you were active on an account.
+The statute of limitations governs how long a creditor can legally sue you for debt.
+This depends on the state you live in and the type of debt you have.
+However, typically, it is between four and six years since the last day you were active on an account.

 File a counterclaim